-- 1. Without prejudice to the provisions contained in Chapter 4 of this Title, an application to intervene must be submitted within three weeks of the publication of the notice referred to in Article 15(5).
-The intervener may submit a statement in intervention within a period prescribed by the President which shall not be less than 15 days. - 2.
-After the statement in intervention has been lodged, the President shall give the parties an opportunity to reply to that statement during the oral hearing.
+- 1. Without prejudice to the provisions contained in Chapter 4 of this Title, an application to intervene must be submitted within three weeks of the publication of the notice referred to in Article 16(5) of these Rules.
+The intervener may submit a statement in intervention within a period prescribed by the President which shall not be less than 15 days. - After the statement in intervention has been lodged, the President shall give the parties an opportunity to reply to that statement during the oral hearing.